- For Delta Air Lines Users98

 Top 5 Benefits of the Platinum Delta SkyMiles Business Card

 This Platinum Delta Business card has many great benefits, and it’s hard to pick the ones that stand out the most.
-Certainly the sign-up bonus, the ability to earn MQMs and the annual companion certificate are up there.
+Certainly the welcome bonus, the ability to earn MQMs and the annual companion certificate are up there.
 Let’s look at the top five benefits of this credit card.

-- Earn MQMs Toward Status: Not only do you earn MQMs with your sign-up bonus, but you can earn up to 20,000 additional MQMs on the card every year by spending up to $50,000 on the card.
+- Earn MQMs Toward Status: Not only do you earn MQMs with your welcome bonus, but you can earn up to 20,000 additional MQMs on the card every year by spending up to $50,000 on the card.
 An amazingly unique benefit.

 - Free Companion Pass: Want to take a family member, friend or colleague on a trip with you?
 With the annual companion pass that you get starting in the second year, bring someone with you for free on a domestic round-trip flight.
 All you have to pay are their taxes and fees.